 Side Trips and Nearby Towns

-Cold Spring Tavern: People have been coming to this former stagecoach stop since long before I first discovered it in the early 1990s - and it's still a fun place for Sunday brunch or lunch.
+- Cold Spring Tavern: People have been coming to this former stagecoach stop for a long time - and it's still a fun place for Sunday brunch or lunch.
 Take CA 154 north toward the mountains.
 When the road begins to level off, watch for a small sign on the right side of the road.
 If you cross the beautiful San Marcos Bridge, you've gone just a little too far.
 While the tavern hasn't changed much, its clientele has.
 You'll find everyone here from bikers to stock brokers.

 Even if you don't have a student in school here, you may want to check the university calendar so you can avoid crowds during their big events.